-Ngugi’s notion of “Moving the Centre” was an important contribution to the decolonization discourse.
+Ngugi’s notion of “Moving the Centre” was an important contribution to the decolonisation discourse.
 With this concept he articulated a vision of internationalism predicated on a plurality of centres.
 He did not, as Olu Oguibe mistakenly claims, argue for an exchange of one centre for the other.
 The significance of Ngugi’s notion of a plurality of centres becomes evident when one considers the role of African Biennales.
 Are they vehicles to Venice or genuine alternatives rooted in local conditions and serving the interests of the communities where they are located?

-The discourse of decolonization enables us to evaluate the liberation of art in Africa through the notion of neo-colonialism.
+The discourse of decolonisation enables us to evaluate the liberation of art in Africa through the notion of neo-colonialism.
 When we go to Dak’Art is it to get closer to Paris, or to develop networks in Africa?
 With South Africa the question of neo-colonialism is more complex because our colonial history is more hybrid than in Senegal: we do not only have one colonial master lingering in our closet.
 It is also important to note that some Western powers supported liberation, the Swedes for example probably more than anyone else including our own new democratically elected government provided the most substantial support for community arts projects in this country, consequently contributing immensely in addressing the historical position of the visual arts in South Africa as a white dominated practice.
-While the West is not a homogenous notion it does by and large serve to distinguish geo-political interests, and it does not take a Timbuktu trained astrologer to recognize that post the cultural boycott the South African art world has prioritized engagement with Europe and the USA, and invested very little time in building relationships on the African continent.
+While the West is not a homogenous notion it does by and large serve to distinguish geo-political interests, and it does not take a Timbuktu trained astrologer to recognise that post the cultural boycott the South African art world has prioritised engagement with Europe and the USA, and invested very little time in building relationships on the African continent.

 At Sessions Ekapa several participants appeared to be grappling with the notions of what constitutes an African artist and an African Biennale.
 These are important questions if we are address the glaring inequalities within the dominant model of international art.
 We do need to set an African agenda founded on African interests, and we do need to develop strategies that build the infrastructure of art on the African continent.
 However what strikes me as ironic is that whereas in some ways South African art appears to be ahead of art in the rest of Africa, Sessions Ekapa provided evidence that we have barely begun a discourse that, for many African countries began decades ago.
 This clearly illustrates that South Africans should suppress their arrogance and pay more attention to the experiences in African countries, where we may well find that we have a lot to learn from African art history.

 I have already briefly alluded to the need to rethink the identities imposed on us by apartheid, or developed in resistance to apartheid.
 It is worth noting that some artists are quietly grappling with issues of African identity that have affinities with what took place in other African countries around the time of their Independence..
 For example one can find affinities between the works of Nigerian artists such as Uche Okeke who drew on Ibo traditions and South Africa’s Garth Erasmus.
 Erasmus’ art, particularly since the late 1980s can in part be explained as a rejection of the imposition of a “coloured identity’ and the reclamation of a Khoisan heritage.
 Both artists have also produced what can be termed ‘abstract art’.
-An analysis and comparison of the works of Okeke and Erasmus would elucidate the ‘authenticity’ of abstraction as an African voice, whereas conventional art history has colonized abstraction in the name of a western centred modern art.
+An analysis and comparison of the works of Okeke and Erasmus would elucidate the ‘authenticity’ of abstraction as an African voice, whereas conventional art history has colonised abstraction in the name of a western centred modern art.
 Clearly both Erasmus and Okeke have not been untouched by western art, their use of physically autonomous rectangular/ish formats being one evident expression of this, but there is absolutely no grounds for dismissing either artist as a purveyor of second class modernism.
-I present this merely as one example of the benefits of analyzing African art in its own context, rather than simply and erroneously dismissing it as a derivative and inferior form of western centred modern art.
+I present this merely as one example of the benefits of analysing African art in its own context, rather than simply and erroneously dismissing it as a derivative and inferior form of western centred modern art.

 Conclusion: a new face to the decolonisation discourse

-My aim in this paper was to ask whether there are aspects of the discourse and experiences of decolonization that are still relevant for contemporary African art, particularly for South Africa.
-I do not wish to suggest that the discourse of decolonization is an entirely adequate one for the present situation.
+My aim in this paper was to ask whether there are aspects of the discourse and experiences of decolonisation that are still relevant for contemporary African art, particularly for South Africa.
+I do not wish to suggest that the discourse of decolonisation is an entirely adequate one for the present situation.
 Simply that it does enable us to address some of the key questions facing artists in Africa today.

-Certainly the decolonization discourse needs to learn from its own history.
-For instance to some people decolonization implies a simple binary between the indigenous and the settler, the colonized and the coloniser.
+Certainly the decolonisation discourse needs to learn from its own history.
+For instance to some people decolonisation implies a simple binary between the indigenous and the settler, the colonised and the coloniser.
 The post-colonial situation is a more complex one than it was in the past: how many generations does it take to become indigenous?
 Is the merest hint of an alien ancestry sufficient to perpetuate a sense of not belonging for all time?
 How much time does an indigenous person, or person of indigenous descent have to spend on another continent before acquiring another identity?
 Do the values and practices of an indigenous person necessarily represent African interests?
 Do the interests of someone with non-African heritage necessarily represent those of their ancestors?

-I think if there is one thing we can learn from the negative experiences of decolonization, such as that opportunistically practiced by Idi Amin, it is that decolonization should not be a debate that leads to polarization, conflict, forced repatriation and/or ethnic cleansing, because those are the logical consequences of promoting an us and them discourse.
+I think if there is one thing we can learn from the negative experiences of decolonisation, such as that opportunistically practiced by Idi Amin, it is that decolonisation should not be a debate that leads to polarisation, conflict, forced repatriation and/or ethnic cleansing, because those are the logical consequences of promoting an us and them discourse.
 While there will always be competing understandings of what it means to be African, I believe that it is important that we begin to identify the notion of African as an essentially political identity.
 It goes beyond race, culture and the nation state.
-It implies a recognition that globalization functions according to strategic alliances that are at least in part geographic, in part historic; and that the conditions on the continent require a greater degree of cohesion and unity in order to give urgent attention to development.
+It implies a recognition that globalisation functions according to strategic alliances that are at least in part geographic, in part historic; and that the conditions on the continent require a greater degree of cohesion and unity in order to give urgent attention to development.
 To be African today is not only about ancestry or residence, it entails commitment to advance the interests of developing the continent.
-Without bringing the discourse of decolonization into the frame we risk overlooking the centrality of an African centred agenda in transformation.
+Without bringing the discourse of decolonisation into the frame we risk overlooking the centrality of an African centred agenda in transformation.
 As things stand the current model of transformation may well provide us with a new generation of black directors who are the first on the plane to Venice, and last on the bus to Kinshasa.